Will kale grow in containers? You bet it will!

 Here’s a selection of popular cultivars – something suitable for every container garden.

-Some species of kale can reach a mature height of 2 to 3 with a similar spread.
+Some types of kale can reach a mature height of 2 to 3 with a similar spread.
 Please remember that the larger they grow, they more they’ll need in terms of light, nutrients, and water – as well as pot size.

 For indoor growth or small spaces, choose dwarf varieties, or look for descriptive terms on seed packets – such as compact, high-yield, low-growing, or productive.
 These indicate plants that will produce plenty of leaves without taking up too much room, and are less likely to become over-sized.